-- 1. Registration for a course unit of the degree programme also means registration for the examination for that course unit. - 2.
-Notwithstanding the provisions of Article 4.2.1, there are specific periods (which have yet to be determined) during which students can register and deregister for examinations.
+- 1. Registration for a part of the degree programme means registration for the examination for that part. - 2.
+Notwithstanding the provisions of Article 4.2.1, students can register and deregister for examinations during certain periods to be further defined.